Why Do Methodists Sprinkle in Baptism? Get the Facts

-Baptism has always been important in the Methodist tradition because of it’s significance in the New Testament.
-Baptism is an important life event for the person getting baptized, their family and friends, and their church community.
-How a person is baptized is also important in the Methodism.
+Baptism has always been important in the Methodist tradition because of its significance in the New Testament.
+In addition, baptism is a significant life event for the person getting baptized, their family and friends, and their church community.
+Therefore, how a person is baptized is also important in Methodism.

 Methodists sprinkle or gently pour water over the heads of infants because fully immersing them isn’t safe, as they can’t hold their breath.
-Like other Protestant traditions such Presbyterianism Methodists are convicted to baptize infants for the purposes of blessing and community inclusion.
+Thus, like other Protestant traditions, like Presbyterianism, Methodists believe in baptizing infants for blessing and community inclusion.

 What is a Methodist understanding of baptism?
 How does it differ from the Baptist tradition?
 In what manner and for what purpose do Methodists baptize adults?
 Keep reading to learn more.